Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Yorkeys Knob - Machans Beach, placing the area among the bottom 25% of areas assessed nationally

-Looking ahead, Yorkeys Knob - Machans Beach is expected to grow by 534 residents through to 2041 (from the latest AreaSearch quarterly estimate).
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+It marks a significant departure from existing housing patterns, which are currently 55.0% houses.
+This change may indicate diminishing developable land availability and evolving lifestyle preferences.
+The estimated population per dwelling approval in the area is 1076 people, reflecting its quiet, low activity development environment.
+According to the latest AreaSearch quarterly estimate, Yorkeys Knob - Machans Beach is expected to grow by 519 residents through to 2041.
+At current development rates, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development